jimratliff/GenoMac-shared/docs/volume_user_password_architecture.md

 Each resident user needs to know *two* sets of credentials: (a) their own, of course, but also (b) the credentials for one of the superintendent-class users (in practice, simply the password that is common to all superintendent-class users)—in order to be able to boot the Mac into the superintendent-class user’s account, from which to mount the volume where the resident user’s home directory resides.

-## The process for a resident user to boot the Mac and log into its account:
+## The process for a resident user to boot the Mac and log into its account
 - Boot the Mac
 - Log in as any of the superintendent-class users.
 This mounts the startup volume.
 - A dialog box will be presented for each other not previously mounted volume, offering to take the passphrase for that volume and mount it.